 Arctic Rally Finland

-Undoubtedly the number one event of rallying this year and the first ever Arctic Rally Finland Powered by CapitalBox is raced in Rovaniemi February 26-28.
-Snowy and arctic landscapes of Rovaniemi are now the stage for high-speed action on snow and ice of the FIA World Rally Championship.
-Due to appropriate safety measures, spectators are not allowed, so the best way to get into Rally mood is trough WRC+ All Live and from YLE and Yle ralli radio.
-Get ready for snowy commotion because WRC is about to hit the Arctic!
+Undoubtedly the number one event of rallying this year and the first ever Arctic Rally Finland Powered by CapitalBox was raced in Rovaniemi February 26-28.
+Snowy and arctic landscapes of Rovaniemi were now the stage for high-speed action on snow and ice of the FIA World Rally Championship.
+Due to appropriate safety measures, spectators were not allowed, so the best way to get into Rally mood was trough WRC+ All Live and from YLE and Yle ralli radio.
+Get ready for snowy commotion because WRC fell for the Arctic!

 The WRC is widely regarded as the most challenging motorsport championship in the world: The FIA World Rally Championship (WRC) pits drivers and production-based cars against some of the toughest and most varied conditions on the planet.

 - Established in 1973

 - Each rally features a number (typically between 15 and 25) of timed sections – known as stages – run on closed roads.

 - Drivers battle one at a time to complete these stages as quickly as possible.
 Along the way, a co-driver reads detailed pace notes that explain what is coming up ahead.

 - Competitors drive to and from each stage on public roads, observing normal traffic regulations.

 - Three manufacturers compete for drivers’, co-drivers’ and manufacturers’ world titles across all championship rounds.
 All rallies count towards the final standings.